akauppi/mp/README.md

 start failed: cannot connect to the multipass socket
 ```

-Same thing.
 Don't try to be brave.
-Just restart the computer!
+Just restart the computer!!!

 ---